MedanoSoft/sand-ui/README.md

 ### Icon

-This icon component uses SVG icons from [Linearicons](https://linearicons.com/free), you can use any of those icons passing the icon name without the `lnr-` prefix.
+This icon component uses SVG icons from [Linearicons](https://linearicons.com/free), you can use any of those icons passing the icon name without the `lnr-` prefix, all of those icon names are also described on this [Gist](https://gist.github.com/jhia/ccb7da42ff09e20be4fca68b5ad8fcdd) :octocat:

 **Example**